Azure-Samples/api-management-schema-import/README.md

     * Full path of json config file that should look like:
 	`{"inputDirectoryWithSchemas" : "OutputDirectory", ...}`
     * APIM resource url, e.g. https://management.azure.com/subscriptions/{subid}/resourceGroups/{rgname}/providers/Microsoft.ApiManagement/service/{servicename}.
-    * WSDL Processor Path, e.g. `C:\myPathParent\myPathChild\...\Microsoft.Azure.ApiManagement.XmlSchemaProcessor.App.exe`
+    * XML Schema Processor Path, e.g. `C:\myPathParent\myPathChild\...\Microsoft.Azure.ApiManagement.XmlSchemaProcessor.App.exe`
 * Acquires Azure auth token for current user.
-* Iterates through json config file and generates new XML schema files and an upload-plan.json, then It uploads the new XML schema files to the APIM service using HTTP calls.
+* Iterates through json config file and generates new XML schema files and an upload-plan.json for each entry, then It uploads the new XML schema files to the APIM service using the upload plan files and HTTP calls.
-* Tools fails on first failure
+* Tools fails on first failure.
 ## Getting Started

 ### Prerequisites